imadmurr/VidEarn/README.md

 View (Fragment / Activity)  →  ViewModel (state + logic)  →  Repository (data access)  →  Firebase / SDK
 ```

-The admin panel is a separate app module written in Jetpack Compose, reflecting an evolution in tooling over the project's lifetime.

 ### System overview